 About Me

 I am an #rstats and open science enthusiast.
-I currently work at Utah State University as a Research Assistant Professor.
-I serve as a methodologist on several research teams, and develop accessible data tools.
+I currently work at Highmark Health, managing a team of researchers.
+Outside of my day job, I serve as a methodologist on several research teams, and develop accessible data tools.
 This site contains my blog and other open resources for learning data analysis.

 Recent Posts